 You might be able to switch a brand name to a generic, lower the amount you take or even stop taking a medicine you no longer need.

 He or she can sit down with you, look at all the prescriptions you take and give you ideas of other less expensive prescriptions you might be able to take.
 You can get ideas about combinations of prescriptions that might make you feel better and discuss these with your doctor.
 This is called a Medication Therapy Management consultation, and all Medicare prescription drug plans (Part D) cover it.

-They can tell you if you may be able to get better prices on prescriptions at a different pharmacy, by mail or by getting different quantities (like a 90-day supply instead of a 30-day supply).
+They can tell you if you may be able to get better prices on prescriptions at a different pharmacy, by mail or by getting a different quantity (like a 90-day supply instead of a 30-day supply).

 If you have an online account for your health plan, look around for a calculator tool where you can put in the prescriptions you take and how much you need.
 It’ll tell you how much it’s going to cost you at different pharmacies.
 It might not be cheapest at the corner drugstore.

 Or they may have a rewards program that can help you save money.